lynch school of education

 Students who are pursuing Applied Psychology and Human Development as their primary major within the Lynch School, regardless of class year, are required to complete coursework in one of the following:

-- a minor of six courses in a single subject discipline in Arts and Sciences, in Management and Leadership in the Carroll School of Management, in Leadership in Higher Education and Community Settings in the Lynch School, or in Medical Humanities, Health and Culture in the College of Arts and Sciences.
+- a minor of eighteen credits in a single subject discipline in the Morrissey College of Arts and Sciences, in Management and Leadership in the Carroll School of Management, in Leadership in Higher Education and Community Settings in the Lynch School or in other specific interdisciplinary minors.
 Please note: the minor in Management and Leadership is limited to 15 students per class and requires a specific grade point average, rationale, and application.

-- a major or an interdisciplinary minor (e.g., African and African Diaspora Studies, Women's Studies) in Arts and Sciences; or
+- a major or an interdisciplinary minor (e.g., African and African Diaspora Studies, Women's Studies) in the Morrissey College of Arts and Sciences; or

 - a second major or interdisciplinary major in the Lynch School.

-All students in the Lynch School pursuing an Education major leading to licensure are required to complete a second major in Arts and Sciences or an interdisciplinary major as outlined below.
-Applied Psychology and Human Development majors are also required to carry a minor of 18 credits in a single subject discipline in Arts and Sciences, a major or an interdisciplinary minor in Arts and Sciences, or a second major or interdisciplinary major in the Lynch School.
+All students in the Lynch School pursuing an Education major leading to licensure are required to complete a second major in the Morrissey College of Arts and Sciences or an interdisciplinary major as outlined below.
+Applied Psychology and Human Development majors are also required to carry a minor of 18 credits in a single subject discipline in the Morrissey College of Arts and Sciences, a major or an interdisciplinary minor in the Morrissey College of Arts and Sciences, or a second major or interdisciplinary major in the Lynch School.
 Acceptable interdisciplinary majors are listed below.

 Note: Secondary Education students cannot become licensed to teach in any of these interdisciplinary areas.
-Secondary licensure requires an Arts and Sciences major in one of the specific subject disciplines listed under the description of Secondary Education requirements.
+Secondary licensure requires a Morrissey College of Arts and Sciences major in one of the specific subject disciplines listed under the description of Secondary Education requirements.

 Recommended for students who are interested in the American heritage from literary and historical perspectives.
 Two tracks are available for students pursuing this major, a cultural track with emphasis in the literary perspective, and a social science track for students interested in historical and sociological perspectives.